365 Days of Wonder at Heron Island

 The last of the turtle hatchlings can be seen emerging from their nests.
 Young Wedgetailed Shearwaters are still learning to fly in preparation to leave the island by the end of the month.

 Humpback Whales are active during September, breaching regularly.
 Whales begin heading south to the Antarctic with their calves.
 Northern Hemisphere migratory birds, such as Ruddy Turnstones and Eastern Golden Plovers arrive back on the island.
+Manta Rays continue their migration and begin leaving the waters around Heron Island.

 Black Noddies return from other feeding grounds and islands throughout the Pacific.
 They join the few thousand that stay on the island year round to feed in the surrounding waters.
 They join the resident Silver Eyes, Buff Banded Rails, Silver Gulls and Eastern Reef Egrets that will nest from October through to March.
 Wedge Tailed Shearwaters are also starting to return to the island.
 Mating turtles may be seen in the waters around Heron Island.